circleci/circleci-docs/jekyll/_cci2/browser-testing.md

           tunnel_identifier: safari
 ```

-For more detailed information about the Sauce Labs orb and how you can use the orb in your workflows, refer to the [Sauce Labs Orb](https://circleci.com/orbs/registry/orb/saucelabs/sauce-connect) page in the [CircleCI Orbs Registry] (https://circleci.com/orbs/registry/).
+For more detailed information about the Sauce Labs orb and how you can use the orb in your workflows, refer to the [Sauce Labs Orb](https://circleci.com/orbs/registry/orb/saucelabs/sauce-connect) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ## BrowserStack and Appium